recomputation/website/source/cp2013/ssi.markdown

 made a similar case.

 There is a problem that using virtual machines brings.
 Basically, they are big.
 The VM for the experiment above is almost 400MB to download.
 And it's downloading and uploading that is the real problem.
 As well as being cheap, disk space is scalable (because I can buy more disks).
-But download speeds limit how many VMs sombody can download and run.
+But download speeds limit how many VMs somebody can download and run.
 Upload speeds limit how fast they can give us VMs: and some experiments might need hundreds of gigabytes of data.

 One thing I hate is when people say "No, there's no problem" and then say "because you can do X".
 What they mean is: *"Yes,* there's a problem and you can do X as a workaround."